coreggon11/coreggon11/README.md

 Don't care if it's a DEX, a lending protocol, or a blockchain, I will break anything

-Professional experience with Rust and Solidity, Java and C++, language is not a barrier but I do enjoy Rust the most
+Professional experience with Rust and Solidity, Java and C++, language is not a barrier, but I do enjoy Rust the most

 ## 🔒 Security portfolio: